- Files and Folders Backup

 - Incremental and Differential

-Disk backup will back up all your files on the disk into a compressed image file, including all partitions or volumes on this disk, and system files.
+Disk backup will back up all your files on the disk into a compressed image file, including all partitions or volumes on this disk, as well as system files.
 That means if you back up a system disk, after restoring it, the restored disk can also be booted directly.
-It supports backing up MBR disks, GPT disks, external hard drives, USB disks, and other storage devices that can be recognized by Windows.
+Yet, disk backup is different from system backup; system backup only backup items related to system, such as boot files and system files.
+AOMEI Backupper supports backing up MBR disks, GPT disks, external hard drives, USB disks, and other storage devices that can be recognized by Windows.

-You can enter a name for the backup in the "Task Name" box, such as "My system disk backup" to help you distinguish it from other backups.
+- You can enter a name for the backup in the "Task Name" box, such as "My disk backup" to help you distinguish it from other backups.